 Does anyone put depravity on-screen better than David Fincher?
 Despite its open-ended theories, Zodiac remains one of the most satisfying tellings of this serial killer’s story.

 Fincher’s finest: The best thriller movie

 Brilliant performances from its peerless cast, including Jake Gyllenhall, Mark Ruffalo and Robert Downey Jr., force us to share the obsessions of the journalists and detectives they portray.
 Fincher knows just what to show and what to hide, making it one of the classiest pieces of screen exploitation ever made.

 If you’re a fan of Russell T Davies’ It’s A Sin, then follow it up with the brilliantly feel-good Pride.
 A snapshot of British life in the ‘80s, Pride uses this true story to address the AIDS crisis and the miners’ strike, as these two left-left-leaning socialist groups overcome their differences to rise together against Thatcher’s policies that are harming them both.
 It is warm, funny, sad, and profound in equal measure.

 Schindler’s List (1993)

 Before Liam Neeson punched things for a living, he made a little film with Stephen Spielberg called Schindler’s List.
 The movie tells the story of Oscar Schindler, a reluctant Nazi co-operator, who during WW2 used his munitions factory to save around 1100 Jews from Auschwitz.

-Spielberg’s best: The best movies of all time
+Spielberg’s greatest: The best movies of all time

 Shot almost entirely in black and white – apart from the iconic image of a little girl in a red coat – it is a timeless tragedy.
 A damning condemnation of war and discrimination, it should be required viewing for history students everywhere.